Evening Routine Before Bed: Free Builder + 30, 60, 90-Minute Plans

 • Autonomic nervous system: long exhales and quiet activities move you from the "go" side toward the "rest" side.

 None of this requires willpower.
 The routine does the work for you after a week or two of repetition.
 If you have trouble falling asleep even with a stable routine, see also Cannot Fall Asleep?
 Calm Steps That Often Help.
+For a quick refresher on why timing matters at all, Sleep Cycles, Explained Simply covers the 90-minute cycle the routine is winding down toward.

 Before you start: pick a bedtime